Skip to Content

 What will the RTA request of the Pima County voters?

-The Regional Transportation Authority will present two voter initiatives:
+The Regional Transportation Authority will present two voter initiatives to consider:

 1) A 20-year regional transportation plan that defines major elements, project costs and corridor construction start schedules.